CESP Course registration policy

 Almost all courses listed are held each semester, so students studying in CESP for two semesters will have the opportunity to choose from the courses not taken during the first semester.

 The course selection is a part of the application form.
-Courses 1 – 4 will be considered as student’s final course registration.
+It will be considered as student’s final course registration.
 Students will be allowed to change their course registration only in case there is a scheduling conflict or the selected course is cancelled.
-In this case the Alternate courses 1 – 3 will be used.

 We highly recommend students to check with their academic advisor at their home institution which courses will be approved and which will fit to their major field of study before filling the course selection form.

 - Courses IP_310 Product Brand Marketing and IP_340 International Marketing Communications cannot be taken together, students may register either Product Brand Marketing or International Marketing Communications.

-- Courses IP_312 International Strategy of Global Companies and IP_314 International Management cannot be taken together, students may register either International Strategy of Global Companies or International Management.
+- Courses IP_334 International Relations and IP_317 Globalization and World Politics cannot be taken together, students may register either International Relations or Globalization and World Politics.

 - It is not possible to choose the courses, which overlap in the schedule.